 which can assume integer values mod $N$.
 Strings of Pauli operators weighted by $\alpha_i$ functions

-are responsible for creating isolated excitations at one of their endpoints, as shown in Fig. \ref{Isolated_fract}.
+are responsible for creating unit charge at one of their endpoints, as shown in Fig. \ref{Isolated_fract}.
 As illustrated in the figure, at the other endpoint, however, two excitations are created.

-This fact implies that the commensurability among $a$ and $N$ might introduce a length scale in the system.
-To be more precise, consider $\ell$ to be the smallest integer such that
+This observation implies that the commensurability between $a$ and $N$ directly impacts the mobility of a single charge.
+More precisely, let $\ell$ be the smallest integer such that

-This is the mobility condition for this theory, analogous to Eq. \eqref{condition}.
+decides mobility condition for this excitation.
 When the Eq. \eqref{emergent_lenght} has a solution, we can fix $s=\ell$ and the excitation at $(x,y_0-1)$, as shown in Fig. \ref{Isolated_fract}, condenses back to the vacuum.
 In this case, effectively, $M_{y_0,s}(x)$ has the role of creating a $-1$ and $+1$ charges at $(x,y_0)$ and $(x,y_0+\ell+1)$, respectively.
-Thus, isolated particles of unit charge can hop with step sizes $\ell$ in both $x$ and $y$ directions and the resulting theory is not intrinsically fractonic.
+Thus, isolated particles of unit charge can hop with step sizes $\ell$ in both $x$ and $y$ directions and the resulting theory.
 It is a straightforward exercise to check that for $a=1$, $\alpha_i =i+1$ and the smallest solution to $\alpha_\ell = 1$ is $\ell=N$.
 For $a=1$ we recover a variation of the $\mathbb{Z}_N$ code studied in Ref. ~\cite{delfino22}, where the emergence of such $N$-sized string operators plays an important role.